NikhilBagwe/Learn-React/01 - Igniting our app.md

 - Makes sure code is compatible with older version of browsers.
 - HTTPS on dev machine - npx parcel index.html --https : Won't work on localhost
 - Uses Consistent Hashing algorithm
+- Tree Shaking - Removes unwanted code.
+Suppose your app is importing a library which gives your app access to 10-20 helper functions.
+On importing that library all those 10-20 funcs will come into your code but you use only 2-3 of them.
+So Parcel will ignore the rest of functions.

 ### NOTE: We should keep "parcel-cache" folder in .gitignore.
 Anything that we can generate on SERVER should never be pushed to GITHUB.
 Such as node_modules, parcel-cache